Join the Global Breast Cancer Movement

 Mammary Duct Ectasia

-A noncancerous breast condition resulting from the inflammation (swelling) and enlargement of the ducts behind the nipple.
-Women often do not have any symptoms, however, calcifications seen on a mammogram may point to its presence.
-No treatment is necessary if the woman is not having any symptoms (burning, pain or itching in the nipple area).
+A benign (not cancer) breast condition resulting from inflammation (swelling) and enlargement of the ducts behind the nipple.
+Often there are no symptoms, but calcifications seen on a mammogram may point to its presence.
+No treatment is needed unless there are symptoms such as burning, pain or itching in the nipple area.

 Mammary Glands